This City Is Ours: Broadcast

 This City Is Ours premiered on 23 March 2025 on BBC One with all the episodes made available on BBC iPlayer.

+On 5 March 2026, the series began streaming in the United States on AMC+.

 Reception

 Anita Singh in The Daily Telegraph awarded the show five stars and praised the performances, especially Nelson-Joyce.
 Carol Midgley in The Times awarded the show four stars and praised the "modern, witty and authentic" dialogue, as well as the on-screen chemistry between Nelson-Joyce and Sean Bean.
 Lucy Mangan in The Guardian also praised the performances but awarded the show three stars, finding it rather "generic”.
 Rachel Cooke for The New Statesman described it as "marvellous and witty" and compared it to a "superior Scouse Dallas", with "its unfeeling, brutish men" and "its ruthlessly ambitious women".
 Phil Harrison for The Independent gave the show four stars, commenting that the moral complexities and depth of the characters raised the drama from cliche.
-Dan Einav in The Financial Times described it as "solid but unspectacular", noting that the "idiosyncrasies of Liverpudilian speech, clothing and humour are not simply background details — they are made integral to the identity" of the series.
+Dan Einav in The Financial Times described it as "solid but unspectacular", noting that the "idiosyncrasies of Liverpudlian speech, clothing and humour are not simply background details — they are made integral to the identity" of the series.

-The review aggregator website Rotten Tomatoes reported a 91% approval rating based on 11 critic reviews.
+The review aggregator website Rotten Tomatoes reported a 93% approval rating based on 14 critic reviews.

+Accolades

+The series was nominated for Best Drama at the 2026 British Academy Television Awards, with Nelson-Joyce nominated for acting.
+The series was nominated for Best Drama at the 2026 Royal Television Society Programme Awards.